Padang cuisine: Dishes

-The cooking method of gulai, which employing certain ingredients; meat, poultry, vegetables, fish or seafood simmered and slowly cooked in coconut milk, spice mixture and chili pepper, formed the backbone of Minangkabau cooking tradition.
-The thick golden, yellowish, succulent and spicy gulai sauce has become the hallmark of Padang restaurants' window displays everywhere.
-In Padang, smart cooking means the capability of preparing gulai.
-Randang (beef simmered in coconut milk and spices), asam padeh (sour and spicy stew) and kalio (watery and light-colored gravy) are just a few variations of Padang gulai.
+The cooking method of the first phase of Minangkabawi curry or gulai, which employing certain ingredients; meat, poultry, vegetables, fish or seafood simmered and slowly cooked in coconut milk, spice mixture and chili pepper, formed the backbone of Minangkabawi cooking tradition.
+The thick golden, yellowish, succulent and spicy gulai sauce has become the hallmark of Minangkabawi-themed restaurants' window displays everywhere.
+In West Sumatra, a smart cook has to be able to prepare a gulai.
+Randang (the last phase of or the caramelised Minangkabawi curry), asam padeh (sour and spicy Minangkabawi curry) and kalio (the second phase of Minangkabawi curry or the intermediate Minangkabawi curry's phase between gulai and randang) are other variations of Minangkabawi curry.